Could these be the country’s most popular restaurants? Here are the spots that pulled in the most traffic on our site in July.

 It wouldn’t be a most-popular list without perennial cool-kid Saint.
 David Higgs’s Italian restaurant is ever-popular, with its offering of creamy burrata, fluffy gnocchi and meaty mains.
-(And stunning décor to boot – Saint was the 2019 winner of the coveted Eat Out VISI Style Award.)
-If you find yourself at Saint, though, you’re probably there for the perfect pizza, with simple options like the Neapolitan and margherita having you coming back for more.
-(Zola Nene, our foodie editor at large, found herself in pizza heaven while trying Saint’s sirloin steak pizza.
-Watch below.)
+If you find yourself at Saint, though, you’re probably there for the perfect pizza, with simple options like the Neapolitan and margherita that will have you coming back for more.

 A rooftop bar in Sandton – need we say more?
 Go for breakfast, lunch and dinner (all with cocktails, of course) or enjoy Thursday to Saturday nights with a live DJ spinning you into the weekend.